 Did you know that African-American inventors are responsible for the modern day supermarket and cell phone mikes?
 Or that a 9-year-old was arrested at a Civil Rights protest in 1963?
-Here are nine Black History books that will teach children the rich history of African Americans and enlighten, encourage and inspire your kids to stand up for what is right.
+Here are nine Black History books that will teach children the rich history of African Americans and enlighten, encourage and inspire your kids.
 Scroll down to see the list.

 Martin Luther King: The Peaceful Warrior